• twitter-icon

 Don't Misuse These Income Tax Rules

-Paying income tax is the responsibility of salaried taxpayers in order to avoid the IT Department following.
-But, many taxpayers find some ways through which they can hide their original taxable income and pay fewer taxes.
-If we pay a close look at the figure, it is not that much high as compared to their earnings but the problem is that they consider their hard-earned money to be taken by the government in form of the income tax.
-However, they do not understand that the government needs funds too in order to maintain the social and economic structure and the government has expenses as well.
+If we take a close look at the figure, it is not that much higher than their earnings, but the problem is that they consider their hard-earned money to be taken by the government in the form of income tax.
+However, they do not understand that the government needs funds too in order to maintain the social and economic structure, and the government has expenses as well.

-Moving forward, are you one of the taxpayers who conceal their income?
+Moving forward, are you one of the taxpayers who conceals their income?
 Then, this post is certainly going to help you a lot.
-It will show you common errors to avoid and do not become a victim of smart-minded people who advise you to save tax and take their fees in return.
+It will show you common errors to avoid and not become a victim of smart-minded people who advise you to save tax and take their fees in return.

-A PTI report mentions, the Central Processing Centre (CPC) of the I-T Dept in Bangalore, also suggested not falling into an illegal tax net trapped by the false people in order to obtain an income tax advantage.
-Under the Income Tax Act, all practices such as not reporting full details of income or showing escalated exemptions or deductions to save tax are punishable offences.
-As mentioned by the CPC advisory, the tax department will use an extensive risk analysis system to track those non-compliant and go for ITR details check while examining high-risk cases.
+A PTI report mentions that the Central Processing Centre (CPC) of the I-T Dept in Bangalore also suggested not falling into an illegal tax net, trapped by false people to obtain an income tax advantage.
+Under the Income Tax Act, all practices such as not reporting full details of income or showing inflated exemptions or deductions to save tax are punishable offences.

 Read Also: Important Steps for Beginners to Filing Income Tax Return